2011–12 Luxembourg Cup: Round 3

 The sixteen winners of Round 2 competed in this round, as well as twenty-eight teams from Division 1 (III), which enter the competition in this round.
 The games were played on 7, 8 and 9 October 2011.

 Round 4

 The twenty-two winners of Round 3 competed in this round, as well as fourteen teams from the Division of Honour (II), which enter the competition in this round.
 The games were played on 28, 29 and 30 October and 9 November 2011.

 Round 5

 The eighteen winners of Round 4 competed in this round, as well as the fourteen teams from the National Division, which enter the competition in this round.
 The games were played on the 26th and 27 November 2011.

 Round 6

 The sixteen winners of Round 5 competed in this round.
 The games were played on 11 April 2012.

-Quarterfinals
+Quarter-finals

 The eight winners from Round 6 competed in the quarterfinals.
 They were held on 1 and 2 May 2012.

-Semifinals
+Semi-finals

 The four quarterfinal winners competed in the semifinals.
 They were held on 18 and 20 May 2012.